 Parents, your attitude to your children’s accountability will decide how much they will learn.
-Did you get this?
 In today’s busyness environment, it is difficult to invest time to listen, hear, feel, empathize, and discipline our children.
-But, to carry out our responsibility as parents, we must set aside time to teach them good stewardship.
-And I repeat, we must model this.
-Here are some guidelines to help you teach your children to work with a spending plan (budget) and to become better stewards of God’s money:
+But, while teaching children about money generally, we must demonstrate and teach them about accountability.
+To carry out our responsibility as parents, we must set aside time to teach them good stewardship practices, which means holding them accountable.
+Mostly, we must model this.
+Here are some guidelines to help you teach children to spend by working with a spending plan (budget).
+This will lead to them to become better stewards of God’s money:

 Let them see you living as God’s steward, accepting what you have, and saving to buy stuff.

-Agree goals, plans and spending with the children; teach them to work with them.
+Agree on goals, plans, and spending with the children; teach them to work with these, and hold them accountable.

 If the child has an issue with the agreed goal, plan or spending plan, teach her to go to God first, for His guidance.

-Teach them to follow agreed goals.
-Be merciful, but teach them they must bear effects of poor judgement and disobedience.
+Teach them to follow the agreed goals.
+Be merciful, but teach them they must bear effects of poor judgment and disobedience.

 Teach them to save to buy items.
 Teach them that God supplies our needs in His time and His way.
-Let them see you practise this.
+Let them see you practice this.

 Listen, hear, understand your children; pray for them daily: it doesn’t matter that what they are doing is different from what you did at their ages.

 Children will play one parent against another.
 Love them equally, treat them uniquely, though they might cry foul!